layh3/store-bot/README.md

 #### If pytest Fails

-Ensure all dependencies are installed:
+Ensure all dependencies are installed

 pip install -r requirements.txt